Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 - They process thoughts internally.

 Instead of speaking up, introverts tend to keep things to themselves for some time.
-On the upside, introverts tend to think before they speak, giving them the time to ascertain their answers instead of just blurting things out spontaneously.
+On the upside, introverts tend to think before they speak, giving them the time to consider their answers instead of just blurting things out spontaneously.

 - They tend to prefer working behind the scenes.

-But, place them within a smaller group of people or allow them one on one interaction, and these introverts are sure to shine.
+But, place them within a smaller group of people or allow them one-on-one interaction, and these introverts are sure to shine.

 - They tend to work independently.